threefoldtech/0-db/README.md

 namespace.
 You can change `default` namespace aswell if it's empty.

 As soon as there are a single object in the namespace, you won't be able to change mode.

+`LOCK` mode won't change anything for read queries, but any update (set, del, ...) will be denied with an error message (eg: `Namespace is temporarily locked`).

+`FREEZE` mode will deny any operation on the specific namespace, read, write, update, delete operations will be denied with an error message (eg: `Namespace is temporarily frozen`)

 ## SELECT
 Change your current namespace.
 If the requested namespace is password-protected, you need